echocat/caretakerd/manual/includes/features.md

 * **[Custom logging](#configuration.dataType.logger.Logger)**<br>
   You can log to your liking.
-It is possible to [log to files](#configuration.dataType.logger.Logger.filename) per service, to just one log file for all services or also directly to [console](#configuration.dataType.logger.Logger.filename).
+It is possible to [log to files](#configuration.dataType.logger.Logger.filename) per service, to just log one file for all services or to directly log to the [console](#configuration.dataType.logger.Logger.filename).
-  Also log rotation based on [max file size](#configuration.dataType.logger.Logger.maxSizeInMb) and [age of](#configuration.dataType.logger.Logger.maxAgeInDays) log files are builtin.
+  Also log rotation based on [max file size](#configuration.dataType.logger.Logger.maxSizeInMb) and [age of](#configuration.dataType.logger.Logger.maxAgeInDays) log files are built in.

 * **[Builtin cron](#configuration.dataType.service.CronExpression)**<br>
   Execute services when and how often you want.